navspeak/MT/README.md

 # MultiThreading

 * CPU CACHEs - L1, l2 and L3 caches
-* use lscpu on Unix to see L1, L2 Caches
+* use lscpu on Unix or WMIC CPU Get /Format:List on windows to see L1, L2 Caches
 * Creating threads:
    * Extending Thread class | implement Runnable (preferred)
    * Thread also extends Runnable